 Art @ Crafts Alive

 Beautiful spalted wood moths by Celtic Months.
-Our featured artist for October 2020.
 Visit the shop to see a wide range of Andy's work.

 Andy Crago, Celtic Moths

 Andy has its studio and workshop in Upper Brynaman just off the black mountains in the Brecon national park.
 He works with spalted wood that he collects from the woodlands around west Wales - nothing is ever cut down deliberately to use, he just picks up the dead pieces laying about that have either been felled for a purpose or through storm damage.